Bilen people: History

 In 1865–66, the Egyptians took over the Ottoman province of Massawa and also laid claim to Keren.
 Some Bilen elders reportedly sought Egyptian protection, which Werner Munzinger, the Egyptian governor of Massawa since 1871 (who was married to a Bilen woman), used as justification to occupy Keren on July 2, 1872.
 Over the following years, the new government effectively pacified the Bilen area (1872–75).
 In 1875, when war between Egypt and Ethiopia became imminent, Egyptian troops from Massawa were concentrated in the Bogos area.
 Amid power struggles in Hamasien, the rebellious Ras Woldemichael Solomon established himself among the Bilen (1876–79).
 However, with Egypt weakened by the war, Ras Alula, governor of the Mereb Melash, raided the Bilen and even attacked areas surrounding the Egyptian fort of Sanhit in Keren, forcibly collecting tribute.

 Emperor Yohannes IV launched an active diplomatic campaign to convince European powers, including high-ranking Egyptian officials like General Charles George Gordon, that the Bilen territory should be ceded to Ethiopia.
 The Anglo-Egyptian Hewett Treaty of 1884 officially transferred the Bogos territory to Emperor Yohannes IV, and most of it was occupied by Ras Alula as his northernmost province.
 However, in 1888, the Italians, who had declared a protectorate over the Red Sea coast, annexed the Bilen area.
 In 1890, it was incorporated into the Zona di Cheren of the newly established Italian Eritrea.

 The Italians maintained the traditional Bilen system of governance and ruled through the different clans.
 It was only in 1932 that they attempted to appoint leaders for both the Bet Tarqe and Bet Taqwe clans, but this move was met with strong opposition.

 During the Eritrean War of Independence (1961–91), the Bilen remained staunchly loyal to the Eritrean Liberation Front (ELF), though they became underrepresented in the Eritrean People's Liberation Front (EPLF) and the later Eritrean government.

 Demography

 According to a 2006 estimate, the total population of the Bilen was around 91,000.
 The Bilens comprise around two percent of the population of Eritrea.
 The vast majority of the Bilen live in Eritrea but some also live in Ethiopia and Djibouti.

 Religion

 The Bilen practice both Islam and Christianity.
-Around two-thirds of the Bilen are Muslim while the rest are Christians.
+A 2020 source indicated that two-thirds of the Bilen are Muslim while the rest are Christians.
+Other sources state Sunni Islam is followed by half of the Bilen, with the other half adhering to Christianity of various denominations.
 Muslim adherents mainly inhabit rural areas and have intermingled with the adjacent Tigre, while Christian Bilen tend to reside in urban areas and have intermingled with the Tigrinya People (Biher-Tigrinya).
-Sunni Islam is followed by half of the Bilen, with the other half adhering to Christianity of various denominations.
 The religious diversity of the Bilen has aided the peaceful coexistence among them with little conflict arising due to religious differences.